 Newfield was an early adopter of methane reduction technology.
 We voluntarily made the decision to adapt and put into operation green completions technology during each well completion.
 This has enabled us to capture methane at the wellhead and gather and deliver it to market.

 We began to eliminate the use of high-bleed pneumatics in our operations in 2009.
-Today we have essentially removed all high-bleed controllers from our operations.
+Today we have removed all high-bleed controllers from our operations.
 Further, we minimize the use of low-bleed, intermittent-bleed and no-bleed pneumatic controllers.
 We may adjust the facility design to operate with fewer controllers or use non-pneumatic devices such as:

 We also power our operations with reduced emissions methods wherever feasible.

-In the Uinta Basin, we upgraded our own drilling rigs with cleaner-burning engines that meet or exceed EPA Tier 3 standards.
+In the Uinta Basin, we upgraded our workover rigs with cleaner-burning engines that meet or exceed EPA Tier 3 standards.
 Since 2009, we’ve replaced more than 600 of our older pumpjack engines with more efficient clean-burning units.
 Additionally, we work to power our well pad operations by electricity when a connection to local utilities is possible.

-In our Anadarko Basin operations, we’ve outfitted a number of our rigs with bi-fuel engines that run on natural gas instead of diesel.
+In our Anadarko Basin operations, a number of rigs are outfitted with bi-fuel engines that run on natural gas.

-We recently completed an environmental impact statement for our Uinta Basin operations, and have voluntarily committed to implementing a comprehensive suite of emission reduction initiatives.
-These include a continuation of our voluntary leak detection and repair program, installing low-emission equipment, lending technical support to scientific research and conducting air quality training for our employees.
+We recently completed an environmental impact statement for our Uinta Basin operations and have voluntarily committed to implementing a comprehensive suite of emission reduction initiatives.
+These include plans to minimize flaring, installing low-emission equipment, lending technical support to scientific research and conducting air quality training for our employees.
 Read the full list of our commitments.